How To Unlock The Hidden Secret Behind Buffett’s Biggest Gains

 Berkshire eventually purchased the remaining stake in GEICO in 1995 for $2.3 billion.
-Today, the insurance firm’s float (amount of insurance premiums it carries) runs north of $23 billion — up from $2.5 billion in 1995.
+Today, the insurance firm’s float runs north of $23 billion — up from $2.5 billion in 1995.

 Buffett’s original $47 million investment is now worth billions.
 To say it’s paid off handsomely would be a bit of an understatement.

-Buffett’s investment career is riddled with stories similar to this.
-And while many people have tried to mimic his success, few if any, have successfully done so.
-That’s because one of Buffett’s secrets to success doesn’t lie in his ability to dissect financial statements or SEC filings.
+Buffett’s investment career is riddled with stories like this.
+Many people have tried to mimic his success, but few have successfully done so.
+The reason, as I see it, is simple.
+It’s because one of his most vital secrets to success doesn’t have anything to do with his ability to dissect financial statements or SEC filings…

 But when it comes to investing, those choices can often lead to devastating results.

 What You Can Do, Starting Today